 The healthy human prostate weighs between 10-20 grams.
 The gland is shaped like an inverted cone and lies between the bladder and pelvic floor.
 It consists of cells arranged in columns surrounding a lumen (central passageway).
-This arrangement of cells is termed as prostatic glands.
+This arrangement of cells is termed prostatic glands.

 Why is the prostate important?

-how to keep your prostate healthy
+- How to keep your prostate healthy

-what to do when you have symptoms of urinary difficulty
+- What to do when you have symptoms of urinary difficulty

 - Where can you get the best therapy